ahmetb/cloud-run-faq/README.md

 If your existing application doesn't allow you to configure port number it listens on, Cloud Run currently doesn't allow customizing the `PORT` value.

+### How can I have cronjobs on Cloud Run?

+If you need to invoke your Cloud Run applications periodically, use [Google Cloud Scheduler](https://cloud.google.com/scheduler/).
+It can make a request to your application’s specific URL at an interval you specify.

 ## Deploying